 Source: U.S. Census Bureau Decennial and American Community Survey 5-year estimates.
+Projected data from Cornell Program on Applied Demographics

 The median age was 30 in 2015 - the lowest in the state - also a reflection of the large student population in the County.